ushaun01/nopcommerce-hybrid-test-automation-framework/README.md

 ---

-Author
+ 👩‍💻 Author

  Usha Nazare

-Former Quality Engineer with 3 years of experience in the Automobile Manufacturing Industry, transitioned into Software Testing.
+🔹 Former Quality Engineer with 3 years of experience in the Automobile Manufacturing Industry.

+🔹 Transitioned into Software Testing with hands-on experience in Manual Testing and Automation Testing.

+🔹 Skilled in Python, Selenium WebDriver, PyTest, API Testing, MySQL, Git, GitHub, and Jira.

+🌟 Passionate about Quality Assurance, Test Automation, and Continuous Learning.